jsous/starter-academic/content/post/getting-started/index.md

 ---
 title: Exclusive meritocracy as a barrier to the unpriviliged.
-subtitle: In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_.
+subtitle: "In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_."

 # Summary for listings and search engines
-summary: In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_.
+summary: "In the wake of discussions on equity, diversity and inclusion in academia, ignited by recent social unrest in the U.S., I share some thoughts about one crucial and yet widely dismissed barrier to success experienced by marginalized communities: _Exclusive meritocracy_."

 # Link this post with a project
 projects: []